 Once you have a nail fungus there are a few things you can do to help improve the situation:

 - Try to wear shoes that are made from breathable fabrics such as leather

 - If the fungus is on your toe nails, wash your feet regularly

 - Try to keep your feet cool as hot, damp, sweaty shoes or socks will encourage the growth of your fungal infection

 While anyone can get nail fungus, the older you are, the greater your risk.
-With age nails often become damaged by wearing the wrong shoes or playing aggressive contact spots.
+With age nails often become damaged by wearing the wrong shoes.